Published: 25 March 2025

 The Greens have strong support from the inner city: Macnamara is a neighbour to Melbourne, the electorate of Greens leader Adam Bandt, which will deliver Semmens a strong primary vote.
 The play of preferences means Jewish voters who backed Labor last time could push her over the line if they defect to Liberal.

-That’s because Liberal is very unlikely to win in Macnamara, but enough Liberal voters could lift Saulo into second place, pushing Burns out of the race and delivering his preferences to the Greens.
+That’s because Liberal is very unlikely to win in Macnamara, but enough Liberal voters could push Labor to third place, delivering his preferences to the Greens.
 Such a result would be deeply ironic.

 Many Jewish voters are upset with the Albanese government’s foreign policy on Israel, particularly votes against Israel at the United Nations and stronger language against the occupation of the West Bank and illegal settlements.
 Some consider a lack of sympathy with Israel after October 7 and a tendency to cast Israel as the aggressor has fuelled growing antisemitism, and believe the government has not done enough to counter rising hate.